-- God Save Us From The Queen Of Spades
+- God Save Us From the Queen of Spades

-- Golden Snitch: Both the queen of spades and Shooting the Moon count.
+- Golden Snitch: Shooting the Moon counts.

 - Not Quite Dead: Your opponent can be on 99 points and you can still lose if he Shoots the Moon successfully a couple of times.

-- Oh Crap: Watch a player's reaction when they realise that you're close to Shooting the Moon and they no longer have any cards high enough to stop you...
+- Oh, Crap!: Watch a player's reaction when they realise that you're close to Shooting the Moon and they no longer have any cards high enough to stop you...

 - One Woman Party: The queen of spades counts for exactly as many points as all the other cards put together.